 What should I do immediately after a dog attack?

 There is great potential for infection or permanent scarring with a dog bite.
 Seek prompt medical attention and cooperate with doctors for any necessary follow-up care, such as antibiotic treatments and other infection control.
 This protects not only you or your child’s wellbeing, but also the integrity of a potential dog bite claim.

 You should report the dog attack to the Palm Beach Public Safety Department’s Division of Animal Care and Control.
 You can reach them by calling (561) 233-1215.
 Request copies of the official police report and photograph all injuries.
 This information may be used as evidence in a negligence case.

 Will the dog be euthanized immediately if I report the attack?

 The Palm Beach County Animal Care and Control Ordinance outlines the course of action when a dog attack or bite occurs within the county.
 It does not call for the immediate euthanization of the dog involved in the attack.
 The dog instead will be placed under observation in quarantine as authorities conduct an investigation into the attack.
 The dog’s owner will be charged all applicable fees associated with this process.

 Florida’s statute of limitations gives you four years in which to pursue damages for medical bills, lost income and pain and suffering.
 You may have the option to pursue compensation through negotiations with the dog owner’s homeowner’s insurance company or another out-of-court process.
 You can learn more during a free case evaluation with one of our lawyers.
-Call our offices at (855) 529-0269.
+Call our Fort Lauderdale dog bite laywers at (855) 529-0269.